11 Things You Can Fix Today for Saving a Failing Relationship

 1. Rebuilding Emotional Safety

 Emotional safety is one of the first things to vanish from a relationship that’s falling apart.
-You might observe that discussions quickly turn into disputes or that you suppress your genuine emotions out of fear of being misinterpreted or condemned.
+You might notice that discussions quickly turn into disputes, or that you suppress your genuine emotions for fear of being misinterpreted or condemned.
 This gradually distances people, making it more challenging to be vulnerable.

 2. Addressing Communication Gaps Before They Grow